Moctezuma I: Social, political, and economic reforms

 While Moctezuma did lead conquests against others, he was able to maintain peace from 1440 to 1453 within his empire.
-With this peace his government was able to enact social, political, and economic reforms.
+With this peace, his government was able to enact social, political, and economic reforms.

-He enacted codes, which determined what people of certain classes could wear and what their houses could look like.
+He enacted codes which determined what people of certain classes could wear and what their houses could look like.
 For example, only noblemen or great warriors could have a home with a second story.
 No one was allowed to have towers, because he claimed they could only be granted by the gods.

 He also created legal and education policies that were determined by class.
 In the palace, different classes were to be received in different rooms.
 No mixing was allowed under the punishment of death.
 Only Moctezuma was allowed to give a death sentence, and all judges had to notify him of any death penalty rulings.
 Religion was also emphasized, and religious schools were required in every neighborhood.

 Descendants and legacy

-Tlacaelel, Moctezuma's first successor, was succeeded by Moctezuma's cousin or son Axayacatl, who was 19 years old.
+This Moctezuma was an ancestor of Moctezuma II, who met Hernan Cortes.

+Moctezuma was succeeded by his daughter Atotoztli, who was either Tlatoani or regent for her son Axayacatl.
 Moctezuma is also now used as a symbol of Mexican independence and resistance.
-Moctezuma I is depicted much less than Moctezuma II in popular culture.
-However, one depiction is in the latest two installments of the Sid Meier's Civilization series.
-In this video game, Moctezuma is the leader of one of the playable civilizations, leading the Aztec Empire.
-In the latest installment (Civilization VI) one of his unique abilities is "Gifts for the Tlatoani", in which new luxury resources grant more amenities, as well as boosting Aztec units' combat strength.
-In game, the civilization is known for aggression and expansion.
-Moctezuma is a playable character in the Mobile/PC Game Rise of Kingdoms.
+Moctezuma I is depicted less than Moctezuma II in popular culture, but he has appeared in strategy games such as the Sid Meier's Civilization series and Rise of Kingdoms.

 Moctezuma is also seen as a "hero-god" by several Southwestern Native American tribes, especially the Tohono O'odham and Pueblo.
 His legend is somewhat distinct from the actual historical figure, but shares elements of him and likely originated with tales of the real one.
-He is a somewhat ambiguous "Noah" figure, who is subservient to the Great Spirit.
+He is a somewhat ambiguous Noah figure, who is subservient to the Great Spirit.